-In addition to Aztec basketball contests, Viejas Arena has played host to concerts by such artists as Cher, Eric Clapton, Britney Spears, No Doubt, Barry Manilow, Black Eyed Peas and Aerosmith.
+In addition to Aztec basketball contests, Viejas Arena has played host to concerts by such artists as Cher, Eric Clapton, Britney Spears, John Mayer, The Chainsmokers, Black Eyed Peas and Aerosmith.
 In the spring of 2001, Billy Joel and Elton John opened their world tour with a sold-out show at Viejas Arena.

 Viejas Arena seats 12,414 for basketball games.
 Seating includes 240 ADA accessible and companion seats in row 36, form-fitted bench seats in rows 30-35 with the remaining being stadium seats.
 For special events and concerts, the venue can become intimate down to 3,000 seats and, depending on configuration, accommodate as many as 13,500.

 The facility features a $2.3 million center hung Daktronics scoreboard with modern features including up to the minute statistical information on individual players.

 In addition, the venue offers six locker rooms, two team rooms, a green room which includes three individual dressing rooms and a common area, a training room and a work room.

 Concessions are provided by Aztec Shops and include a traditional sports-themed menu as well as specialty foods.
 Aztec Shops also provides catering and includes a wide ranging menu with various levels of service.